Sara prefers to spend rainy Sundays lounging around the house with her husband while enjoying a home-cooked brunch.

 1. Hash - Fry it Up

 Set the heat to medium-high.
 When the skillet heats up, add the entire can of hash.
-If you like yours mushy, just heat it until it's warmed through, and then you're ready to move on to step 2.
+If you like yours mushy, just heat it until it's warmed through, and then you're ready to move on to step two.
 However, we like ours well done, a little crisp.
 To get it to come out that way, you have to cook it a little longer.
 Let it cook in the pan (without stirring) until it starts to brown, and then stir it up and let it cook until it gets even more brown and crisp.
 I did not add oil before cooking the hash, and I had no problem with it sticking to the pan.
 I start adding fresh ground pepper right from the beginning.

-2. Destem Spinach - Remove the Stems
+2. Remove Spinach Stems

 While the hash is cooking, remove the stems from the spinach.
 You can also tear any large leaves into smaller pieces.
-You'll notice the spinach comes to about the 30 oz. line, but it's in there very loosely - I did not pack it down.
+You'll notice the spinach comes to about the 30 oz. line, but it's in there very loosely—I did not pack it down.
 In the finished meal, it's not an overwhelming amount of spinach.

 Obviously, you don't have to remove the stems; it won't ruin the meal, if you choose not to.
 Some people are a bit put off by them.
 For me, the stems are a bit annoying, even after the spinach is cooked.